M. M. Naravane: Military career

-Gen Naravane was commissioned into 7th battalion The Sikh Light Infantry in June 1980.
-He has commanded the 2nd Battalion (SikhLi) of Rashtriya Rifles in Jammu and Kashmir as well as the 106 Infantry brigade.
-He has also commanded the Assam Rifles as Inspector General (North) in Kohima, Nagaland.
-He has served in Counter-insurgency operations in Jammu and Kashmir and Northeast India, as well as the Indian Peace Keeping Force in Sri Lanka during Operation Pawan.
+Gen Naravane was commissioned into the 7th battalion of the Sikh Light Infantry in June 1980.
+He later commanded the 2nd Battalion (SikhLi) of Rashtriya Rifles in Jammu and Kashmir as well as the 106 Infantry Brigade.
+He also led the Assam Rifles as Inspector General (North) in Kohima, Nagaland.
+He has served in counter-insurgency operations in Jammu and Kashmir and Northeast India, as well as the Indian Peace Keeping Force in Sri Lanka during Operation Pawan.
 The general officer's staff assignments include tenures as a brigade major of an Infantry Brigade, Assistant Adjutant & Quartermaster General (AA&QMG) of Headquarters Establishment No. 22.
 He has also served as the Military attaché to Myanmar at Yangon.